BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/04_1_Understanding_the_Address.md

 The addresseses commonly in use for new Bitcoin addresses today are:

 * **✅ P2WPKH (Pay to Witness Public Hash).** P2WPKH is a SegWit address that can be unlocked with a single key.
 This is the default address type for Bitcoin Core, and what you'll mostly be using.
 P2WPKH deprecates P2PKH.
-* **✅ P2WSH (Pay to Witness Script Hash).** P2WSH is a SegWit address that can be unlocked by a script (rather than one or more private keys doing so).
+* **✅ P2WSH (Pay to Witness Script Hash).** P2WSH is a SegWit address that can be unlocked by a script (rather than a private key doing so).
 Scripts are described in [Chapter 11](11_0_Introducing_Bitcoin_Scripts.md) (and afterward).
 P2WSH deprecates P2SH.
-* **✅ P2TR.** Taproot is the newest Bitcoin address type, but it was soft forked back in 2021, so it should have wide acceptance at this point.
+* **✅ P2TR.** Taproot is the newest Bitcoin address type, but it was soft forked back in 2021, so it should have wide acceptance at this point (but not necessarily wide usage).
 It's considered to be SegWit v1.
 Due to its use of Schnorr signatures, it can produce smaller transactions for multisigs, has privacy advantages, and can also combine singular signatures with scripts.
-It hasn't been widely adopted yet.
-We'll examing Taproot transactions starting in [Chapter 9](09_0_Expanding_Bitcoin_Transactions_with_Schnorr.md).
+We'll examing Taproot transactions starting in [Chapter 17: Introducing Taproot](17_0_Introducing_Taproot.md).

 Other addresses such as [P2MR](https://github.com/bitcoin/bips/blob/master/bip-0360.mediawiki),